taustation-fan/players-guide/taustation.md

 order of 0.02, while you get something closer to 0.04 on Yards of Gadani (level 10).

-Completing discreet work also approves your reputation with the affiliation of the government that controls the current station, which in turn leads to shorter Brig times when you get caught doing something illegal.
+Completing discreet work also improves your reputation with the affiliation of the government that controls the current station, which in turn leads to shorter Brig times when you get caught doing something illegal.